nafisrahman/Jamming/README.md

-A Website that lets users create a playlist and add it to their spotify account.
+A website that lets users create a playlist and save it to their spotify account